 The retreat environment is often different enough that it’s natural for the body-mind-heart to go through some transition time: slowing down to move into retreat and re-engaging to emerge from retreat.
 If it’s possible to set aside a few relaxed days before and/or after retreat, these can provide a transition time that otherwise will take up days of the retreat itself.

 These are a few of the questions that can be helpful to reflect upon as we approach a retreat.
+The web page "Retreat Resources" may be helpful in exploring these concerns.
 It can also be helpful to ask others about their experience.
 But in the end, you want to take the questions into the intuitive heart and listen to how the heart might guide you.

 And if no clear answer arises, that’s okay.
 Take your best shot, try something, see what the results are, and, if necessary, try something else.
 Like a path through the mountains, often the road to wisdom twists one direction and then other.
 Trial and error is a valid path to deeper understanding.